 The data obtained in the Workshop on Integration of STEM Education into the Curriculum, which was held with a study group of 19 people, was evaluated using the descriptive analysis technique.
 Workshop data were evaluated on a session basis.
 In the first session, the problems arising in the integration of STEM education into the curriculum were determined according to the participant groups.
 The second session was held in two stages.
-In the first phase of the second session, the problems arising in the integration of STEM education into the curriculum were prioritized by the participants; in the second phase of the second session, the problems that emerged and prioritized in the integration of STEM education into the third session, the suggestions made by the participants to the problems that emerged and prioritized by the curriculum were ended and prioritized in the integration of STEM education into the third session, the suggestions made by the participants to the problems that emerged and prioritized in the curriculum were ended education into the curriculum were re-prioritized by the participants to the problems that emerged and prioritized in the integration of STEM education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were ended education into the curriculum were education into the curriculum were education into the curriculum were education into the curiculum were education into the c addressed, and these suggestions were evaluated according to the following themes and appropriate solutions were proposed:
+In the first phase of the second session, the problems arising in the integration of STEM education into the curriculum were prioritized by the participants; in the second phase of the second session, the problems that emerged and prioritized in the integration of STEM education into the curriculum were re-prioritized by the participants to the problems that emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized by the participants to the problems that emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration of stem emerged and prioritized in the integration into the curriculum were addressed, and these suggestions were evaluated according to the following themes and appropriate solutions were proposed: